 What is Medicaid?
 Medicaid provides health insurance coverage to millions of Americans, including elderly residents, those with a disability, low-income adults, children and pregnant women.
 While Medicaid is both funded by your state and the federal government, the United States government mandates most Medicaid benefits, while the state decides on benefits that are considered “optional.”
 Information about Medicaid optional coverage varies from state to state, but coverage will generally include inpatient and outpatient services, physician services, preventative services, behavioral health services, dental care, vision care and much more.

-Information about Medicaid eligibility requirements is equally as important as learning what services are covered by the Medicaid program.
-Knowing what is Medicaid criterion for enrollment is valuable for those who seek affordable health care options.
-The health care program assists residents who meet the citizenship and income requirements.
-In some cases, you may even be eligible for both Medicare and Medicaid, in which Medicaid would pay for the services that Medicare does not cover, such as dental care, vision care and behavioral health services.
+Understanding who can qualify for the Medicaid program is also important for seniors seeking affordable health care options.
+The Medicaid program requires applicants to meet citizenship and income requirements.
+In some cases, you may be eligible for both Medicare and Medicaid, in which case Medicaid would pay for the services that Medicare does not cover, such as dental care, vision care, and behavioral health services.
 As a senior, it is incredibly important for you to review all of your health care options and determine the option that is best for you.

-Medicaid Costs and Coverage for Seniors
+Learn About Medicaid Costs and Coverage for Seniors

 The cost of Medicaid coverage for seniors depends on several factors.
 Medicaid cost estimates can vary by income, as the program is specifically for low-earning applicants.
 The cost may also be different for each state, based on what coverage is offered.
 Another question you should be asking is, “What services are covered by Medicaid?” if you are considering applying for Medicaid.
 You must look at both the federal mandatory benefits as well as the optional benefits that may be offered by your state.